HIGHLIGHTS-Tennis-French Open day nine | Headlines

 HIGHLIGHTS-Tennis-French Open day nine

 Highlights of the ninth day at the French Open, the second Grand Slam of the year, on Monday (all times GMT).
-1105 GAUFF GLIDES INTO QUARTERS American teen Coco Gauff, 17, raced past Tunisia's Ons Jabeur 6-3 6-1 to become the youngest woman to reach a Grand Slam quarter-final since 2006.
+1350 SCHWARTZMAN PASSES STRUFF TEST Argentine 10th seed Diego Schwartzman recovered from a slow start to defeat Jan-Lennard Struff 7-6(9) 6-4 7-5 and reach the quarter-finals for a second straight year.

 - Country: